curry-request/curry-request/README.md

 One of the motivations for centralizing all Api requests is having the ability to manipulate them in one place.
-Therefore we provide additional parameters that can be used in order to expand the function, following are a list of options that can be accessed through optional parameters, if you use Typescript in your project you should be able to identify these,
+Therefore we provide additional parameters that can be used in order to expand the function, following are a list of options that can be accessed through optional parameters, if you use Typescript in your project you should be able to identify these with an autocompleting editor,
 following is a complete description of all options:
 ```ts